 4.2 I2C Configuration

 Figure 4.2 shows the simulated results that fulfill the start (10 to 15ps) and stop (90 to 95ps) condition.
-After that at clock 20ps begin to send the first slaves address to the slave and receive an acknowledgement at the time of 33ps.
-Clock 35ps second sub-slave output to the slave and receive an acknowledgement at 52 ps.
-The last 16-bit address that send at 54 ps and receive at 87 ps.
+After that, the first slave address is being sent to the slave at 20ps and later at 33 ps, an acknowledgement (ACK) signal is received. a.
+At the simulation time of 35ps, the second sub-slave output has been sent to the slave and another acknowledgement (ACK) signal is being received at 52 ps.
+The last 16-bit address has been sent at 54 ps a while the ACK signal was received at 87 ps.